zydezu/ModernX/README.md

     hover_effect_for_sliders = false,       -- apply hover effects to slider handles

     -- Progress bar settings
-    seekbarhandlesize = 0.8,                -- size ratio of the seekbar handle (range: 0 ~ 1)
+    seekbar_handle_size = 0.8,              -- size ratio of the seekbar handle (range: 0 ~ 1)
-    seekrange = true,                       -- show seek range overlay seekrangealpha = 175,                   -- transparency of the seek range seekbarkeyframes = false,               -- use keyframes when dragging the seekbar
+    seek_range = true,                      -- show seek range overlay
+    seek_rangealpha = 175,                  -- transparency of the seek range
+    seekbar_keyframes = false,              -- use keyframes when dragging the seekbar

-    automatickeyframemode = true,           -- automatically set keyframes for the seekbar based on video length automatickeyframelimit = 600,           -- videos longer than this (in seconds) will have keyframes on the seekbar
+    automatic_keyframe_mode = true,         -- automatically set keyframes for the seekbar based on video length automatic_keyframe_limit = 600,         -- videos longer than this (in seconds) will have keyframes on the seekbar

-    persistentprogress = false,             -- always show a small progress line at the bottom of the screen persistentprogressheight = 17,          -- the height of the persistentprogress bar persistentbuffer = false,               -- on web videos, show the buffer on the persistent progress line persistentprogresstoggle = true,        -- enable toggling the persistentprogress bar
+    persistent_progress = false,            -- always show a small progress line at the bottom of the screen persistent_progressheight = 17,         -- the height of the persistent_progress bar
+    persistent_buffer = false,              -- on web videos, show the buffer on the persistent progress line persistent_progresstoggle = true,       -- enable toggling the persistent_progress bar

     -- Experimental
     title_youtube_stats = true,             -- update the window/OSC title bar with YouTube video stats (views, likes, dislikes)